Tickets

 17th Century

 During the 17th century, the Palazzo Pitti underwent further renovations and expansions under the Grand Duke Ferdinando II.
-He commissioned the famous Baroque architect Filippo Juvarra to design a new facade and the famous Boboli Gardens.
+He commissioned the Baroque architect Filippo Juvarra to design a new facade and enhance the palace's interiors with lavish decorations and furnishings.

 18th Century artwork of Palazzo Pitti

-The Palazzo Pitti briefly served as the power base of Napoleon and then residence of the Habsburg-Lorraine dynasty, who succeeded the Medici family as rulers of Tuscany.
-They added further decorations and furnishings to the palace, including many fine artworks.
+In the 18th century, the Palazzo Pitti briefly served as the power base of Napoleon and then became the residence of the Habsburg-Lorraine dynasty, who succeeded the Medici family as rulers of Tuscany.
+They added further decorations and furnishings to the palace, including many fine artworks

 19th Century Palazzo Pitti